wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 Athens was the center of culture and history in the Greek world.
 Around this time, there was a class of people known as the "sophists".
 Sophist were teachers or **intellectuals for hire**.
 They make a living by teaching and giving lectures to citizens.
 Topics were wide ranging from philosophy, music, athletics and mathematics.
 Most of their writings were lost to history and we often only have second-hand accounts.

+<u>Notable Sophists</u>

-* <u>Protagoras</u> was credited by Plato as inventing the role of professional sophist.
+* **Protagoras** was credited by Plato as inventing the role of professional sophist.
 He is known for the quote: "Man is the measure of all things", which sowed the seed to Renaissance Humanism.
 He also believed that there is no objective truth, only relative truth (**relativism**).
 Person A may think the weather is cold, while person B may think it is hot.
-There cannot be an absolute evaluation because it depends our subjective perceptions.
+There cannot be an absolute evaluation because truth depends our subjective perceptions.
-* <u>Lycophron</u> was a **Skeptic** who believed that man do not posses the means to know the truth of the world, nor the existence of god.
+* **Lycophron** was a **Skeptic** who believed that man do not posses the means to know the truth of the world, nor the existence of god.
 He was critical of mythologies but also of fruitless philosophical speculations.
-* <u>Xeniades</u> believed that certain human traits are **socially induced** rather than natural.
+* **Xeniades** believed that certain human traits are **socially induced** rather than natural.
 He opposed the notion of aristocratic birth.
 He also believed that laws were simply a matter of agreement, a social convention that changes over time, not some universal law.

 Sophists were incredibly skilled in the art of persuasion (**rhetoric**) and were often paid well.
-Coupled with their often avantgarde, subversive views of the world, they eventually became viewed negatively (maybe undeservingly so).
+Coupled with their often subversive views of the world, they eventually became viewed negatively (perhaps undeservingly).
 Their negative reputation was further amplified by the writing of Plato and Aristophanes.
 Over time, **Sophistry** became associated with fallacious arguments and deception.
-Aristophanes viewed sophists as hairsplitting wordsmiths, whereas Plato believed sophists were avaricious instructor who taught deception rather than lovers of wisdom.
+Aristophanes viewed sophists as hairsplitting wordsmiths, while Plato believed sophists were avaricious instructor who taught deception rather than lovers of wisdom.